kyma-project/test-infra/docs/prow/prow-installation-on-forks.md

 For more details, see the [Kubernetes documentation](https://github.com/kubernetes/test-infra/blob/master/prow/getting_started_deploy.md#enable-some-plugins-by-modifying-pluginsyaml).

-### The jobs directory
+### The job configuration file

-The `jobs` directory contains the Prow jobs configuration.
-See the example of such a file [here](../../prow/jobs).
+You can define a test presubmit job for a component.
+However, remember to adjust its definition in the `yaml` file to point to your forked repository instead of the original repository.

-For more details, see the [Kubernetes documentation](https://github.com/kubernetes/test-infra/blob/master/prow/getting_started_deploy.md#add-more-jobs-by-modifying-configyaml).
+For details on how to define a presubmit job, see the [Migration Guide](./migration-guide.md#create-a-presubmit-job).

 ### Verify the configuration